A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 Either fulfill their demand every turn or move a cube from the Beasts & Spirits track to the card (any space), which represents their dissatisfaction.
 If all spaces on the card are filled during a turn, flip any allied coin in this region to its enemy side.

-Tip: on your first games, choose for cubes to place on a card instead of cards to discard.
+Tip: on your first game, choose for cubes to place on a card instead of cards to discard, until you feel comfortable discarding cards.

 Draks are land specific, Smoks are water specific.
 These dragons guard treasures, are malevolent and can keep up to five cubes.
 When you defeat the dragon, gain treasure.
-You can tame a dragon by making sacrifices in that region.
+You can tame a dragon by making sacrifices.

 Defeat dragons by having more battle value than the dragon can handle (18).
 Discard two cards.
 Tame dragons by flipping three farms in that dragon's region (to consumed).

-When active, every turn either discard a card
+When active, every turn either discard an animal card

 or add a cube

 to the beast's card.
-If all spaces have cubes, execute the effect on the bottom left.
+If all spaces have cubes, execute the effect on the bottom left of the beast's card.

 These were often shape-shifters, controlling winds or leading travellers astray.
 Others stole, drowned victims or caused madness.
 They are often malicious, but can also be harmless or even helpful.